oravus/DeltaDescriptors/README.md

 # Delta Descriptors

-Source code for the paper - "Delta Descriptors: Change-Based Place Representation for Robust Visual Localization", published in IEEE Robotics and Automation Letters (RA-L) 2020 and to be presented at IROS 2020.
+Source code for the paper - "Delta Descriptors: Change-Based Place Representation for Robust Visual Localization", published in IEEE Robotics and Automation Letters (RA-L) 2020 and to be presented at IROS 2020. [[arXiv](https://arxiv.org/abs/2006.05700)] [[IEEE Xplore](https://ieeexplore.ieee.org/document/9128035)]

 ## Requirements
 ```